dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Terminal speed of fog droplets

 a.
 Estimate the terminal speed of fog droplets (𝑟 ∼ 10 𝜇m).
-In estimating the drag force, use either the limit of low or high Reynolds numbers—whichever limit you guess is more likely to be valid.
+In estimating the drag force, use either the limit of low or high Reynolds numbers — whichever limit you guess is more likely to be valid.
 (Problem 8.12 introduces this reasoning.) b.
 Use the speed to estimate the Reynolds number and check whether you used the correct limit for the drag force.
 If not, try the other limit!

 c.
 Fog is a low-lying cloud.
 How long does a fog droplet require to fall 1 kilometer (a typical cloud height)?
 What is the everyday effect of this settling time?